kryzin/kryzin-com/README.md

 - Title of post stays at the top of window
 - Author token at top of post
 - testing with jest/react testing lib
+  - test config env (customEnv for jest??)
 - Font Size switch
 - Adjust utterance with Theme Mode
   - Done BUT - needs page reload to change
 - Some basic cookie policy in footer + settings + pop-up banner
+- quiz on home page

 **Styles, themes, modes etc.**

-- test config env (customEnv for jest??)
+- replace settings logo with hamburger
 - 3d pixel background (framer-motion onScroll)
+- logo mounted on top left corner?

 ## Quick start